OfficialCyberSpace/CTF-Writeups/BxMCTF/rev/MCV5U/Readme.md

 ## Solution :
 Obviously there is a problem with the time excecution, so we need to find a way to read the data independantly from the calls and loops.
-After restructuring the program, I was able to find a python library function named Convolve().
+After restructuring the program, I was able to find a python function named Convolve() from the numpy library.

 ```py
 #!/usr/bin/env python3